 Whole Food Based Multivitamins

-Considered the deluxe version of a multivitamin, whole food-based supplements are derived from edible foods rather than synthetically manufactured.
+Considered the deluxe version of a multivitamin, whole food-based supplements, like Garden of Life Vitamin Code RAW One for Women, are derived from edible foods rather than synthetically manufactured.
 More costly to produce, food-based MVs are thought to more easily absorbed by the body.

 Derived from synthetic ingredients that don’t offer the synergistic benefit of nutrients working in tandem with each other.
 Most vitamins, unless explicitly stated that they are whole foods based, tend to be comprised of synthetically sourced nutrients.